svengreb/styleguide-markdown/CODE_OF_CONDUCT.md

 # Code of Conduct

 All members, committers and volunteers in this project are required to act according to the following Code of Conduct.
-We ask you to follow these guidelines which help steer our interactions and strive to keep Styleguide Markdown a positive and growing project and help us provide and ensure a safe environment for everyone.
+We ask you to follow these guidelines which help steer our interactions and strive to keep styleguide-markdown a positive and growing project and help us provide and ensure a safe environment for everyone.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact us via [email][email].
 Your reports will be taken seriously and not dismissed or argued with.